 Expertise: Financial institutions, international finance, finance and development, jurisdiction and choice of law, transnational law

-He served from 2009-2010 as the U.S. Department of the Treasury’s assistant secretary for financial institutions.
-Barr was a key architect of the Dodd-Frank Wall Street Reform and Consumer Protection Act and played a central role in the administration’s housing finance policies.
+Barr served from 2009 to 2010 as the U.S. Department of the Treasury assistant secretary for financial institutions and was a key architect of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

-Barr previously served as Treasury Secretary Robert E. Rubin’s special assistant, as deputy assistant secretary of the Treasury, as special advisor to President William J. Clinton, as special advisor and counselor on the policy planning staff at the State Department, and as a law clerk to U.S. Supreme Court Justice David H. Souter and Judge Pierre N. Leval of the Southern District of New York.
+Barr previously served as special assistant to Secretary of the Treasury Robert E. Rubin; deputy assistant secretary of the treasury for community development policy; special advisor to President William J. Clinton; special advisor and counselor on the policy planning staff at the U.S. State Department; and law clerk to U.S. Supreme Court Justice David H. Souter and Judge Pierre N. Leval, then of the Southern District of New York.

 Barr received his J.D. from Yale Law School, an M.Phil. in international relations from Magdalen College, Oxford as a Rhodes Scholar, and his B.A., summa cum laude with honors in history, from Yale University.